dcos/examples/1.8/cadvisor-influxdb-grafana/README.md

 ### InfluxDB installation:

 Log into DC/OS, go to Universe, and select the `influxdb` package from Universe.
-Optionally, click on "Advanced Installation" and modify the following parameters according to your needs:
+Click "Install" or, optionally, click on "Advanced Installation" and modify the following parameters according to your needs:

 - CPUs / Mem: This package is set by default to use 1 vCPU and 2G RAM to run.
 Depending on the amount of nodes and traffic received, you may want to increase these numbers to avoid application restarts due to resource exhaustion.